chrpos/cleanurl/README.md

 # IMPORTANT NOTES

 Cache entries do not have a TTL mechanism.
-If once cached associations ever change (e.g. you change the <title> of a document) - truncate the cache file to 0 Bytes length to rebuild the Cache
+If once cached associations ever change (e.g. you change the &lt;title&gt; of a document) - truncate the cache file to 0 Bytes length to rebuild the Cache